PATHWAYS TO MINISTRY

 As a gift to our brothers and sisters beginning this unique and sometimes strange journey named “candidacy,” we offer this glossary of terms and acronyms specific to candidacy in the East Ohio Annual Conference of the United Methodist Church.
 Although these definitions are not exhaustive or authorized, it is our hope and prayer they will give new travelers at least enough candidacy language to ask for directions along the way!

 Annual Conference – A meeting or conference scheduled once each year, as you might have guessed.
 In this case, however, the term “annual conference” is used to refer both to an annual meeting andthe group which meets annually.
 Specifically, the term “annual conference” refers to the annual meeting of delegates from United Methodist churches in a geographic area and to the United Methodist clergy and churches in that geographic area.
 Our annual conference (or “Conference,” as it is often called) includes all UM clergy and lay representatives from all the churches in East Ohio.
-The annual four day meeting of the East Ohio Annual Conference will begin the second Monday in June at Lakeside, Ohio.
+The annual four day meeting of the East Ohio Annual Conference will begin the second Monday in June at Lakeside, OH.
 See “East Ohio Annual Conference” below or go to www.eocumc.com for more info.

 Apportionments – The money local churches contribute to their District and Conference to support District, Conference, and General church (international) United Methodist missions and ministry.
 Sometimes called “benevolences,” or “shared ministry giving,” they are usually called “apportionments” because each church is “apportioned” or assigned a specific dollar amount each year according to a formula, which is that church’s “share” of the missions and ministry support.